Asymptotic Stabilizability of Underactuated Hamiltonian Systems With Two Degrees of Freedom: Introduction

-Consider an underactuated Hamiltonian system with two degrees of freedom.
-Of course, if the system is properly underactuated, then it must have exactly one actuator (otherwise, the system would be fully actuated -two actuators- or non-actuated -zero actuators-).
-Suppose that its related Hamiltonian function $H$ is simple (i.e. of \emph{kinetic-plus-potential} form) and fix a critical point of the Hamiltonian vector field of $H$.
+a positive-definite matrix; \item there exist canonical coordinates, that we shall call \textbf{adapted coordinates}, in which: \begin{enumerate} \item $Y$ is given by the constant vector $\left(0,0,0,1\right)$; \item the critical point $\alpha_{0}$ is represented by the vector $\mathbf{\bar{0}}:=\left(0,0,0,0\right)$. \end{enumerate} \end{enumerate} A system satisfying above conditions will be called \textbf{underactuated simple Hamiltonian system with two degrees of freedom}.
 In Ref. \cite{chang2}, D.E.
-Chang found a sufficient condition that ensures the stabilizability\footnote{By \textbf{\emph{stabilizable}} at a point $\alpha$ we mean that there exists a control law such that the related closed-loop system is stable at $\alpha$.} of such a system, by means of the existence of a (simple) Lyapunov function, at the given critical point.
-Concretely, fixing local coordinates $\left(x,y,p_{x},p_{y}\right)$ such that the actuation is along coordinate $y$, the critical point is $\left(0,0,0,0\right)$ and $H$ reads
+Chang found, among other things, a sufficient condition that ensures the stabilizability\footnote{By \textbf{\emph{stabilizable}} at a point $\alpha_{0}$ we mean that there exists a state feedback controller such that the related closed-loop system is stable at $\alpha_{0}$.} of such systems at the given critical point $\mathbf{\bar{0}}$.
+The mentioned condition can be written (in adapted coordinates) as